boghammar/MMM-SL-PublicTransport/README.md

 where ``apikey`` is your API key for the SL Platsuppslag API and ``searchstring`` is the name of the station.

-__NOTE__: This API key is not the same as the API key for SL Realtidinformation 4 API that you hace to enter in the module configuration.
+__NOTE__: This API key is not the same as the API key for "SL Realtidinformation 4" API that you have to enter in the module configuration.

 The output will look something like this (searching for 'Erikslund').
 Use the SiteId value as the stationid: